 Recent Activities

-The FTC’s recent role in digital political oversight includes:
+The FTC’s recent actions in digital oversight include:

-Major Decisions: Landmark privacy settlements with major platforms, aggressive antitrust challenges to tech mergers, and new rules on commercial surveillance.
+Major Decisions: Privacy settlements with major platforms, antitrust challenges to tech mergers, and new rules on commercial surveillance.

-Enforcement Actions: Significant penalties for data privacy violations, investigations into platform acquisition strategies, and consumer protection actions against deceptive practices.
+Enforcement Actions: Penalties for data privacy violations, investigations into platform acquisition strategies, and consumer protection actions against deceptive practices.

 Policy Development: Privacy rulemaking initiatives, AI governance frameworks, and guidance on digital platform responsibilities.